Public Safety Comes From Community Investment

 We Advocate for Jobs and Education, Not Incarceration

 Unemployment is a leading root cause of crime.
-We need to invest in our schools, living wage jobs, and an end to discrimination against roughly 100,000 local people with criminal records.
+We need to invest in our schools, living wage jobs, and an end to discrimination against nearly 100,000 people in Jefferson Parish with criminal records.

 We call on elected officials to support hiring people based on qualifications and work ethic, rather than denying them opportunities based on the stigma of their past.
-Elected officials should be role models for New Orleans employers.
+Elected officials should be role models for local employers.

 A Healthy Community Is A Safe Community